JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-01/mermaid-demo-with-theme-3.33.0/index.md

 ### Key Benefits

 For me, the most interesting benefit is that Mermaid diagrams are **version control friendly**.
 Since diagrams are just text, they work perfectly with Git and other version control systems.
+No more conflicts to resolve on binary files...

 This makes a **living documentation**.
 Diagrams can be updated as easily as editing text, making it more likely they’ll stay current.